 The Four-Year Doctoral Fellowship (4YF) Program, which is administered by the Faculty of Graduate and Postdoctoral Studies, provides primary support for exceptional PhD students.

 Eligibility.
-All PhD students in the 1st, 2nd or 3rd years of their program (i.e. not incoming students) – both domestic and international – are automatically considered each May for 4YF funding to commence the following September.
-[Students who enter the program in May are first considered in May one year later; students who enter the program in January are first considered in May four months later.]
+All PhD students – both domestic and international – who entered, or transferred into, the PhD program over the preceding year (i.e. not incoming students) are invited to apply in May for a 4YF to commence the following September.
+[That is, students who enter the program in May are considered in May one year later; students who enter the program in January are considered in May four months later.]
+Note that award support external to the Department is utilized as a first priority; and therefore students who hold NSERC fellowships or other external awards of equal or greater value need not apply for this award.

 Level and Duration of Support.
-4YF's provide $18,200 per year plus full tuition coverage, matched by $5,000 per year in the form of a GRA from the Research Supervisor, totaling $23,200 per year plus full tuition coverage.
+4YF's provide $18,200 per year plus full tuition coverage, matched by $5,000 per year in the form of a GRA from the Research Supervisor, totalling $23,200 per year plus full tuition coverage.
 If awarded, the support commences in September, typically one year after entry to the program.
-The award may be extended up to the end of the 4th year in the program, subject to satisfactory academic progress.
+The award may be renewed annually for up to four years, subject to satisfactory academic progress.

 Selection Process.
-Each March, the Graduate Advisor informs the Graduate Awards Advisor of the number of 4YF awards that are available.
-Each April, all eligible students are invited to submit an application form for the 4YF (and CIV-EX) Awards.
+Each March, the Graduate Advisor informs the Graduate Awards Advisor of the number of 4YF's (and CIV-EX awards) that are available.
+Each April, all eligible students are invited to submit an application for the 4YF (and CIV-EX) Awards.
 Each May, the Department's Graduate Awards Committee, chaired by the Graduate Awards Advisor, adjudicates these two awards.
-The three most important selection criteria are satisfactory progression, academic excellence and research productivity.
-The Graduate Advisor endorses the recommendations, and forwards them to G+PS for processing.
+The three selection criteria relate to satisfactory progression, academic excellence and research potential and/or productivity.
+The Graduate Advisor endorses the recommendations and processes the awards.

 Civil Engineering Excellence Awards (CIV-EX)

-The Department uses a portion of its GSI allocation to provide Civil Engineering Excellence (CIV-EX) Awards to PhD students.
+The Department uses a portion of its GSI allocation and other Department funds to provide Civil Engineering Excellence (CIV-EX) Awards to PhD students.
 [GSI refers to the Graduate Support Initiative, which is a UBC program that provides Departments with funding to support graduate students through awards and scholarship top-ups.]

 Level and Duration of Support.
-A CIV-EX Award provides $18,000 per year, matched by $10,000 per year in the form of a GRA provided by the Research Supervisor, totaling $28,000 per year.
-If awarded, the support commences in September and extends for 12 months.
-The award is not renewable, although students may be re-considered for the award.
+A CIV-EX Award provides $18,000 per year, matched by $10,000 per year in the form of a GRA provided by the Research Supervisor, totalling $28,000 per year.
+The support commences in September and extends for 12 months.
+The award is not renewable, although in some years students may be re-considered for a subsequent CIV-EX Award, if available.

 Selection Process.
-Each March, the Graduate Advisor informs the Graduate Awards Advisor of the number of CIV-EX awards available for incoming students and for continuing students.
-The committee adjudicates the CIV-EX awards twice a year.
-Each March, the Department's Graduate Awards Committee, chaired by the Graduate Awards Advisor, considers the applications of all incoming PhD students and makes recommendations.
-Each May, the committee considers continuing PhD students for these awards, along with 4YF Awards, and makes recommendations for these two awards.
-The three most important selection criteria are satisfactory progression, academic excellence and research productivity.
+Each March, the Graduate Advisor informs the Graduate Awards Advisor of the number of CIV-EX awards available for each of the competitions.
+The Department's Graduate Awards Committee, chaired by the Graduate Awards Advisor, adjudicates the CIV-EX awards twice a year.
+Each March, the committee considers the applications of all incoming PhD students and makes recommendations.
+Each May, the committee considers continuing PhD students for 4YF's and CIV-EX awards, and makes corresponding recommendations.
+The three most important selection criteria are satisfactory progression, academic excellence and research potential and/or productivity.
 The Graduate Advisor endorses the recommendations and processes the awards.

 The Natural Sciences and Engineering Research Council (NSERC) offer awards to exceptional students or who are Canadian citizens or permanent residents.
 Applications are initiated by the student, usually prior to admission, and may be submitted via UBC or directly to NSERC, depending on the circumstances.
 There are three types of NSERC awards for graduate students: